GoldenEye (1995)

 Wiki.

 GoldenEye is a 1995 spy film, the seventeenth in the James Bond series produced by Eon Productions, and the first to star Pierce Brosnan as the fictional MI6 agent James Bond.
 Directed by Martin Campbell, it was the first in the series not to use any story elements from the works of novelist Ian Fleming.
 GoldenEye was also the first James Bond film not produced by Albert R. Broccoli, following his stepping down from Eon Productions and replacement by his daughter, Barbara Broccoli (along with Michael G. Wilson, although Broccoli was still involved as a consultant producer; it was his final film project before his death in 1996).
 The story was conceived and written by Michael France, with later collaboration by other writers.
-In the film, Bond fights to prevent a rogue ex-MI6 agent (Sean Bean), 006, from using a satellite weapon against London to cause a global financial meltdown.
+In the film, Bond fights to prevent rogue ex-MI6 agent 006 (Sean Bean), from using a satellite weapon against London to cause a global financial collapse.

 GoldenEye was released after a six-year hiatus in the series caused by legal disputes, during which Timothy Dalton's contract for the role of James Bond expired and he decided to leave the role, being replaced by Brosnan.
 M was also recast, actress Judi Dench becoming the first woman to portray the character, replacing Robert Brown.
 The role of Miss Moneypenny was also recast, Caroline Bliss being replaced by Samantha Bond.
 Desmond Llewelyn was the only actor to reprise his previous role, as Q. It was the first Bond film made after the dissolution of the Soviet Union and the end of the Cold War, which provided a background for the plot.
 Principal photography for GoldenEye took place from January to June of 1995 in the UK, Russia, Monte Carlo, and Puerto Rico; it was the inaugural film production to be shot at Leavesden Studios.
 The first Bond film to use computer-generated imagery (CGI), GoldenEye was also the final film in the career of special effects supervisor Derek Meddings, and was dedicated to his memory.